SebastianUA/terraform/google_cloud_platform/examples/dataflow_job/README.md

-# Work with AWS DATAFLOW_JOB via terraform
+# Work with DATAFLOW_JOB via terraform

 A terraform module for making DATAFLOW_JOB.